C0D1UM/technical-standard/angular/authentication/README.md

 ### Main Component

 By default, backend will set default token expiration time = 1 month.
-So, On frontend, The easiest way is just refreshing token every time when user refresh website.
-You can do by add code below in your `main.component.ts`
+So, on frontend, the easiest way is just refreshing token every time when user refresh website.
+You can do by adding code below in your `main.component.ts`

 ```ts
 export class MainComponent implements OnInit {